wayee/nextloader/README.md

 nextloader
 ==========

-A next powerfull Loader for ActionScript 3.0.
+A powerful Loader for ActionScript 3.0.